 How Do I Find Out About Internships?

 We pass along internship announcements through the undergraduate listserv.
-We also maintain a list of recent internships (available below).
+We also maintain a list of recent internships available below.
 Geography students looking for internships are encouraged to seek out opportunities on their own.
-Resources from the Career Center, including internship fairs, are useful for our students.
+Resources from the Career & Internship Center, including internship fairs, are useful for our students.

 How Do I Earn Credit for My Internship?

-Internship credits are earned by registering for Geog 496.
-This course may be taken for either 3, 4 or 5 credits, depending on the number of hours a week you devote to your internship—15 hours a week or more merits 5 credits.
-You must register for Geog 496 the same quarter that you are working as an intern.
+Internship credits are earned by registering for GEOG 496.
+This course may be taken for either 3, 4 or 5 credits, depending on the number of hours a week you devote to your internship; for example, 15 hours a week or more merits 5 credits.
+You must register for GEOG 496 in the same quarter that you are working as an intern.
 In other words, you cannot retroactively receive academic credit for a previous internship.

 What Do I Need to Do For Internship Credit?

 We award academic credits for academic work—you should not expect UW credits just because you have an internship.
 How this translates into specific tasks depends on what you work out with your faculty mentor.
 Some ask for academic papers discussing some aspect of the internship within a disciplinary context; others ask for annotated work projects or a work diary.
 The common thread is that we ask you to somehow reflect on your internship from an academic perspective.

 What Requirements Do GEOG 496 credits Count Toward?